 - Top-Level Domain Names (TLDs) within NYU.EDU

 The University's DNS structure is architected to reflect the organizational hierarchy of the University, with each department's or division's hosts and services registered within their respective subdomains.
-Top-level domain names directly under NYU.EDU are allocated exclusively for centralized services offered to the entire University community (e.g., HOME.NYU.EDU, EMAIL.NYU.EDU) or for external marketing purposes.
-Contact email@example.com for more information.
+Top-level domain names directly under NYU.EDU are allocated exclusively for centralized services offered to the entire University community (e.g., HOME.NYU.EDU, EMAIL.NYU.EDU) or when necessary for technical reasons.
+Contact firstname.lastname@example.org for more information.

 - Top-Level Domain Names (TLDs) with Non-Academic Extensions